oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsVerticalsListProductsByCatalogBasedFilterRequest.md

 SetCatalogId sets CatalogId field to given value.

-### GetFilters
+### GetCatalogType

-`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) GetFilters() CatalogsCreativeAssetsProductGroupFilters`
+`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) GetCatalogType() string`

-GetFilters returns the Filters field if non-nil, zero value otherwise.
+GetCatalogType returns the CatalogType field if non-nil, zero value otherwise.

-### GetFiltersOk
+### GetCatalogTypeOk

-`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) GetFiltersOk() (*CatalogsCreativeAssetsProductGroupFilters, bool)`
+`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) GetCatalogTypeOk() (*string, bool)`

-GetFiltersOk returns a tuple with the Filters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCatalogTypeOk returns a tuple with the CatalogType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFilters
+### SetCatalogType

-`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) SetFilters(v CatalogsCreativeAssetsProductGroupFilters)`
+`func (o *CatalogsVerticalsListProductsByCatalogBasedFilterRequest) SetCatalogType(v string)`

-SetFilters sets Filters field to given value.
+SetCatalogType sets CatalogType field to given value.

 ### GetCountry